danielfeitopin/mqtwister/CONTRIBUTING.md

 Before contributing, please check the following:
 - **Issues**: Review the [Issues](https://github.com/danielfeitopin/mqtwister/issues) section to see if your concern has already been reported.
 - **Pull Requests**: Review the [Pull Requests](https://github.com/danielfeitopin/mqtwister/pulls) section to see if a similar contribution is already in progress.
+- **Discussions**: Check the [Discussions](https://github.com/danielfeitopin/mqtwister/discussions) section for ongoing conversations about your topic.

 ## How to Contribute